1. What is the relationship between the Rensselaer Hartford Campus, the Rensselaer Groton Site, and Rensselaer Polytechnic Institute?

 7. How long does it take to complete a degree and how long does a student have to complete all the requirements?

-Computer Science, Information Technology, and Engineering classes are held Monday-Thursday from 5:30-8:30 p.m.
-Management courses are offered Monday-Thursday, from 5:30-9 p.m., and on alternating or consecutive Saturdays.
+Classes are held Monday-Thursday from 5:30-8:30 p.m., and on alternating or consecutive Saturdays.
 Each course meets once a week.

 Each student, whether matriculated or non-matriculated, is assigned a faculty advisor.

-A student in the MBA program may transfer two (6 credit hours) of appropriate graduate work.
+A student may transfer up to six credit hours of appropriate graduate work upon approval.
 The process must be approved by the faculty advisor and department chair, and the course must be taken within a five year period of the student’s application.
 Transfer courses must be the same subject, depth, and breadth of a course offered by Rensselaer.
 A student may also request, in writing, that a substitute course be used in place of a core management course when the student has great depth of knowledge (at the graduate school level) in that subject.

-Beginning with the Fall 2012 term, tuition is charged at the standard rate of $1545 per credit hour of graduate instruction.
+Beginning with the Fall 2014 term, tuition is charged at the standard rate of $1545 per credit hour of graduate instruction.
 Certain cohort programs have different pricing structures.
-There are no additional fees for registration, use of the library, computing facilities, parking, or any other Rensselaer student service.
 Go to the Tuition and Payment page.

 Rensselaer participates in the Federal Direct Stafford Loan Program and administers the Federal Stafford Loan to help you manage graduate education expenses.
 The Stafford Loan requires enrollment of at least six credits.
 For further requirements and Financial Aid options, please review the Financial Aid section of the Web site.
 You may contact the Financial Aid Office at (860) 548-2406 or (800) 433- 4723, ext.
 2406 to request financial application materials, or go to the online Financial Aid section of the Web site.